 How do you keep your children on an even keel when you yourself are not?
 Here are some tips from the Flourishing Families Clinic that might help in the coronavirus crisis.

-Members of the British Association of Counselling and Psychology have shared their thoughts on things parents can do that may help their children and teenagers cope during these unprecedented times.
+Members of the British Association of Counselling and Psychology have shared their thoughts on things you can do that may help your child or teenager cope during these unprecedented times.
 There are also tips for parents and couples on on maintaining happy family relationships in difficult circumstances.

 With the number of coronavirus patients rising around the world, children are being exposed to information and misinformation from many sources.
 How can parents best keep them up to date without terrifying them?
 The BBC's advice is Keep it simple, stick to facts when explain coronavirus to your children.
 There is also a page on helping kids cope without school.